-Midland Brewing Company developed some signature beers – like Red Keg Ale, named after the first lumber camp and saloon in Midland County.
+Midland Brewing Company developed its’ signature beer – Red Keg Ale, named after the first lumber camp and saloon in Midland County.
 But during the Great Depression, times were tough and competition was fierce.
 Even with its damn good beer, the brewery lasted only a few years.

 Midland Brewing was Reborn in 2010 when Founder, Emeritus Keith Lawrence, and others who picked up the 1930’s Midland Brewing Company brand and re-established a brewery in Midland.
 Turtle Cove Properties acquired the Brewery, and now our small posse of entrepreneurs are connecting our passion for brewing Michigan Craft Beer to Midland’s early history – especially its first 100 years, defined by the lumber, railroad and beer industries.
-We reopened Midland Brewing Company on North Saginaw Road near the three-mile marker of the Pere Marquette Rail Trail, not far from Averill, where the Red Keg Lumber Camp sat by the Tittabawassee River.
-Since then, we’ve worked to carry on the legacy of the original Midland Brewing Company – we even brought back Red Keg Ale – while innovating our own signature brews like Copper Harbor Ale and developing new selections all the time, including our Arbuckle Cold-Brew Coffee Stout and National Award Winning “One Night In Bangkok”, Tangerine and Thai Basil Smoothie IPA.
+Midland Brewing Company on North Saginaw Road near the three-mile marker of the Pere Marquette Rail Trail, not far from Averill, where the Red Keg Lumber Camp sat by the Tittabawassee River.
+Since then, we’ve worked to carry on the legacy of the original Midland Brewing Company – we even brought back Red Keg Saloon – while innovating our own signature brews like Copper Harbor Ale and Midland Brut IPA developing new selections all the time, including our Arbuckle Cold-Brew Coffee Stout and National Award Winning “One Night In Bangkok”, Tangerine and Thai Basil Smoothie IPA.

 Stop by and grab a beer or refill your growler today at our Restaurant!
 We have a custom smoker, with the best Smoked Wings and specialized Pub Food you will find by any lumber camp.
 You can also find our beer at your local watering hole or retailer throughout the state of Michigan.
 We are a fantastic regional destination for great beer, food and fun!
 Oh, and the Red Keg, a spectacular venue for private events.
 You can sit back and unwind with a great beer in hand in our outdoor beer garden during the warmer months throughout the year.